Norwegian Bliss: History

 On 29 November 2017, nationally syndicated radio and digital personality Elvis Duran was announced as her sponsor.
 Duran hosts the morning talk radio show, Elvis Duran and the Morning Show.
 On-air, Duran also made the entire morning show (along with himself) "godparents" of the ship.
 Duran is the third godfather to any Norwegian vessel, only behind Pitbull and Wang Leehom, who sponsored sister ships Norwegian Escape and Norwegian Joy.

 Norwegian Bliss float-out was on 17 February 2018.
 The ship was towed from the building dock and berth at the outfitting pier to get her funnel.

 The ship was delivered to NCL on 21 April 2018 when the CEO of NCL, Andy Stuart, signed the ship documents where Norwegian Cruise Lines Holdings Limited took possession of the ship and started her inaugural voyage later on in the day.
 She reached North America, approaching New York in the overnight hours of 3 May 2018.
 The next day, a remote broadcast of Elvis Duran and his morning show took place.
 While sailing to Seattle, Washington from New York, Norwegian Bliss passed through the Panama Canal and became the largest cruise ship to ever transit it.
+This was not surpassed until 2026, by the Disney Adventure.
 The ship arrived in Seattle on 30 May 2018, and was officially christened later that same day.